Judge Eliseo Dayao Sr: Kidapawan’s Forgotten War MartyrPosted: February 4, 2016

 Though assigned in Pikit, judge Dayao would often go to Kidapawan to cultivate the land Datu Icdang gave him.
 And so, on November 19, 1942, on one such visit to his Kidapawan property, judge Dayao was gunned down somewhere in Baranggay Lanao.
 The Japanese then proceeded to bury him somewhere.
 His body was never found.

-His widow Manuela, along with his five children, were quickly hidden by the guerrillas, for the Japanese would almost certainly kill them next.
+His widow Manuela, along with his four children, were quickly hidden by the guerrillas, for the Japanese would almost certainly kill them next.

 Today the only thing left of Judge Dayao’s memory is the street named after him in downtown Kidapawan.
 It is named after him not because of his tragedy but because he owned the property adjacent to it, property that is now at the heart of the city’s commercial area.
 It seems fitting that the street is parallel to Jose Abad Santos Street, another martyr of the War.
 But as few Kidapawanons even know who Jose Abad Santos was, Judge Dayao is even more obscure, one of the elusive historical figures of this city that cannot remember.